theRealAph/ScopeLocals/README.md

     }

-The `ThreadLocal` declared at 1. in static field `PERMISSIONS` provides a way to ensure that each thread handling a request can have its own independent permissions.
-A `ThreadLocal` serves as a key that is used to look up a `Permission` value for the current thread.
+The `ThreadLocal` declared at 1. in the static field `PERMISSIONS` provides a way to ensure that each thread handling a request can have its own independent permissions.
+This `ThreadLocal` serves as a key that is used to look up a `Permission` value for the current thread.
 So, there is not exactly _one_ incarnation of field `PERMISSIONS` shared across all instances of Foo; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation